Weird Heroes

 The series was 'packaged' by Byron Preiss Visual Productions and was published by Pyramid/Jove/HBJ.
 Four of the books are anthologies, four are novels.
 During the same time, Preiss also produced the Fiction Illustrated series with the same publisher.

-Unfortunately, most of the characters were never seen after the demise of Weird Heroes.
+Most of the characters were never seen after the demise of Weird Heroes.
 Preiss did write one novel about his character Guts, and planned a second.
 This was published by Ace Books, maybe as part of a 'revival' of the concept as single novels.
 Tor Books reprinted Philip José Farmer's Greatheart Silver stories in a single volume with new art and Reaves's character Kamus appeared in two books by other publishers.
 Ron Goulart's "Quest of the Gypsy" was meant to be a series of novels but only two have been published.

 The first volume was reprinted by iBooks, but no word if further books will be reprinted as iBooks went gone bankrupt following Preiss's death.